 What is patellar tracking disorder?

 Patellar tracking disorder means that the kneecap (patella) shifts out of place as the leg bends or straightens.
 In most cases, the kneecap shifts too far toward the outside of the leg.
 In a few people, it shifts toward the inside.

 What causes patellar tracking disorder?

-patellar tracking disorder is usually caused by several problems combined, such as:
+Patellar tracking disorder is usually caused by several problems combined, such as:

-strengthening your thigh muscles.
+- Weak thigh muscles.

 What are the symptoms?

 - A feeling of popping, grinding, slipping, or catching in your kneecap when you bend or straighten your leg.
-Or you may feel

 How is patellar tracking disorder diagnosed?